firefox-containers-helper/firefox-containers-helper/README.md

 * Press `shift` and click/enter to act on ALL results (bulk open tab/delete container/set URL action)
 * Press `ctrl` and click/enter a result to open as pinned tab(s)
   * Note that entering *Select Mode* will change the behavior of `ctrl+click` (`Cmd+Click` on Mac) to specifically select one container from the list, or multiple if `shift` is also held

+### v0.0.16 Screenshots

+In v0.0.16, the features introduced were:

+* **Opt-in to Sync** - in the preferences page for the extension, you can fine tune the settings of the extension, and whether or not you want to push them to sync.
+To avoid conflicts for existing users, this is disabled by default, so you have to opt-in.

 ### v0.0.11 Examples